How to Properly Clean an Apartment Before the Big Move

 The Need for a Checklist

-A move-in cleaning checklist helps you focus on one task at a time.
+A move-in cleaning checklist helps you focus on one task at a time while you clean an apartment.

 A checklist is like your roadmap.
-By referencing it, you can guarantee that no crack or crevice goes uncleaned.
+By referencing it, you can make sure that no place or crevice goes uncleaned while you clean an apartment.

-Aside from saving time and energy, a checklist can also help you assess whether you can do it yourself or need a professional service cleaner.
+Aside from saving time and energy, a checklist can also help you decide whether to do it yourself or let a professional service cleaner take over.

-Moving can be overwhelming, but having a structured list simplifies the process.
+Moving can be overwhelming, but having a structured list when you clean an apartment makes everything much easier.

 Maintaining a tidy and comfortable apartment requires the proper supplies and safety gear.